 Make the most of your semester at Oakton!
 Take a STEM research course and jump into a “real world” project.
-Earn up to four independent study credit hours in science, technology, engineering, and math. – and receive a $270 internship stipend funded by the Oakton Educational Foundation if you
+Earn up to four independent study credit hours in science, technology, engineering, and math.

-(2) Spend at least 30 hours on the project in the enrolled semester, and
+(1) Spend at least 30 hours on the project in the enrolled semester, and

 Each course is worth two credits and students may enroll in as many as desired.
 However, no more than four credits may be applied toward an Oakton degree.
-No more than one $270 internship stipend will be awarded per student per semester.
-This internship stipend may be taxable if the student is employed on campus or receives a 1099.
-If the student receives a 1099, he/she is responsible for paying taxes on the earned stipened.

-Before enrolling, contact the project mentor to learn more about the topic and frequency of meetings (on campus, online, and off campus).
+Before enrolling, contact the project advisor to learn more about the topic and frequency of meetings (on campus, online, and off campus).
 Once you find the best fit, contact Gloria Liu at email@example.com, 847-635-1738, to obtain an Independent Study Contract to enroll.

 If you are a high school student interested in participating in one of these projects, please complete a concurrent enrollment form and receive approval from Student Recruitment & Outreach to enroll.

-11860- INS 200 - 002 - Larry Tomczyk, firstname.lastname@example.org – The Internet of Everything/Raspberry Pi
+INS 200 - 001 - Larry Tomczyk, email@example.com – The Internet of Everything/Raspberry Pi

 The Internet of Everything (IoE) is the networked connection of people, process, data and things.
 As more people, data and things come online, we develop processes to harness the vast amounts information being generated by all these connected people and things.
 After students learn the fundamental concepts and technologies that enable the IoE, students will implement the concepts in a project/problem solving approach utilizing network enabled Raspberry Pi technology.

-20733 - ENG 200 - 803 - Helen Skop, email@example.com - Development of Waste Heat, Water & Emission Recovery Sys for Indst Bakery
+ENG 200 - 004 - Helen Skop, email@example.com - Development of Waste Heat, Water & Emission Recovery Sys for Indst Bakery

-20549 - ENG 200 - 805 - Angelo Gero, email@example.com – A Bite of Robotics
+ENG 200 - 006 - Angelo Gero, firstname.lastname@example.org – A Bite of Robotics

 Professor, Mechanical Design & Mathematics